 Then one day (2017?) our new Race Director said, looking at me, “you know- our start line is in Minneapolis and our new Race Operations Center is in St. Paul.
 Some start line video in here (the ROC) would be good.”

 So we had a mesh omni antenna in downtown St Paul, overlooking the finish area.
 And we had good access to a site in Minneapolis.
 The distance was 9.1 miles, ~125 db of path loss.
 I tried to request a new antenna for our St Paul site in conjunction with a certain large professional football game.
 That request bounced all over and was rejected.
 I tried again with our EMS leadership.
 They asked of this was “all hazard” or was just for hams.
 I said not just for hams.
 We got the site.

-As it has turned out, we have used our TWINSLAN Medical Command mesh for law enforcement and video feeds used for commercial events.
+As it has turned out, we have used our TWINSLAN Part 15 Medical Command mesh for law enforcement and video feeds used for nonprofit events.
 I told the hospitals crypto was fine if needed.
 Jitsi, an open source conference bridge uses SSL I think.
 I get a call a week from COMLs telling me I have no idea what I am doing.

 3/13/21- I did attend about half of the MNVOAD State conference.
 There was a presentation by the Red Cross on the Multi Agency Resource Center (MARC).
 The idea is these are set up in response to disasters and persons impacted can go in, and sign up for services.
 The enrollment process may/does involve sensitive personal and or medical data.
 The speaker talked at length about the importance protecting the privacy of this data.
 There was a discussion of the community recovery process being lengthy – like 120 days. https://nationalmasscarestrategy.org/multi-agency…/